Epilepsy: Can I Become a Mother?

 After birth of the baby, the issue of the possibility of breastfeeding becomes relevant.
 As to it, physicians have no consensus – it all depends on the type of medicines taken by the woman.
 Those that bind to blood proteins ALMOST do not pass into breast milk.
 If the medicines of a different type of action are taken, breastfeeding is not recommended.
 This aspect needs to be considered at the stage of pregnancy planning and discussed with the attending physician.

 The main problem of pregnancy with epilepsy is the inability to completely exclude the effect of medicines on the unborn child.
 In this situation, carrying a child by a surrogate mother is the only way to save the biological mother and her child from the risk of causing irreparable harm to health.
+In that case empowering mothers with epilepsy will lead to more confident and successful experiences.

 The stories of happy motherhood and birth of healthy children, despite the diagnosis, are of particular importance to the Feskov Human Reproduction Group.
 Our surrogate mothers have an extensive experience in helping women who did not dare to endanger the health of their unborn child and their own health.
 Using PGD (preimplantation genetic Diagnostics), our fertility specialists obtain healthy embryos in order to guarantee the safety of our clients' sons or daughters in relation to the risk of inheriting epilepsy.
 The future parents who are interested in our capabilities can learn about surrogate motherhood programs on our website.
 Ask our consultant a question and get the complete information about the possibility of becoming a parent of a guaranteed healthy child without risk to the expectant mother.